 Send urgent or sensitive reports directly to email@example.com, and use our public key to keep your messages safe.
 We'll get back to you as soon as possible, usually within 24 hours.
 Please provide us with a secure way to respond.
 If you haven't heard from us in 24 hours, follow up or ping us on Twitter.
 For requests that aren’t urgent or sensitive: submit a support request.

 If you're interested in executing tests against our systems for your security research, please use our sandbox system rather than our production systems.
 The sandbox system is running the same web application as production but does not involve production data.
-You can activate your account on the sandbox system using the credit card number "1" along with a correct expiration date and a CVV code of "111".
+For information about how to activate your account on the sandbox system please see our developer documentation.

 We work with security researchers to keep up with state-of-the-art web security.
 If you've discovered a web security flaw that might impact our products, please let us know.
 Here's what happens when you submit a report: